Lucas Perrin: Marseille

 Perrin made his professional debut on 24 September 2019 in a Ligue 1 game against Dijon.
 He started the match and played the full 90 minutes in a 0–0 away draw.

 On 30 June 2020 he extended his contract with the club.

+Hamburger SV

+On 30 August 2024, Strasbourg and Hamburger SV reached an agreement for the transfer of Perrin.

+Loan to Cercle Brugge

+On 30 January 2025, Perrin was loaned by Cercle Brugge in Belgium, with an option to buy.

+Sporting Gijón

+On 7 July 2025, Perrin signed a two-year contract with Spanish Segunda División side Sporting Gijón.